 Conclusion on Bones

-We favor playing it safe and sidestepping the risks associated with giving your dog real bones.
-There are specially made fake bones designed specifically for dogs that are much safer than the real thing.
+We favor avoiding risks associated with giving your dog real bones.
+There are fake bones designed specifically for dogs that are much safer than the real thing.
 It may seem like a very conservative way to go, but when it comes to your dog’s health you want to be safe rather than sorry.
 So think twice before throwing your dog a chicken bone!